-TPCL wants to ensure equitable charging amongst its customers1 and together with the EDB sector is currently considering options how to best recover its costs from customers through pursuing pricing reform.

-The Electricity Authority has directed EDB's to introduce a new pricing methodology which TPCL intends to introduce from 1 April 2022 following consultation with customers, its owners the SEPSCT and electricity retailers.
+TPCL wants to ensure equitable charging amongst its customers.
+The Electricity Authority has directed EDB's to introduce a new cost reflective and service-based pricing methodology which TPCL will do from 1 April 2022 when Time-of-Use (TOU) pricing is implemented for the residential and general customer groups.
+The introduction of TOU pricing follows consultation with SEPSCT and electricity retailers.